Seeed-Studio/wiki-documents/docs/Wio-Terminal-FS-ReadWrite.md

 This repo describes how to Read/Write from or to the SD Card.
 With this, you are able to load data from the SD Card, a simple demonstration will be storing sensor reading to the SD Card.

-## Initialising the SD Card on ResScreen
+## Initializing the SD Card on ResScreen

 Include the`Seeed_FS` libraries as follow.
-And intialising the SD Card using: `SD.begin(SDCARD_SS_PIN, SDCARD_SPI)`, where SPI is used to communicate in ReScreen for SD Card.
+And initializing the SD Card using: `SD.begin(SDCARD_SS_PIN, SDCARD_SPI)`, where SPI is used to communicate in Wio Terminal for SD Card.

 ```cpp
 #include <SPI.h>